This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What Metal Should You Choose for Your Engagement Ring?

 What if you don’t like yellow gold?
 What if you like white gold?
 Or rose gold?
 Or platinum?
 The same basic rules apply but keep in mind what we discussed a moment ago – natural gold, in its pure unaltered form, is yellow.
 Huh?
 So how do you get white gold and rose gold?
-Easy – for white gold you alloy pure gold with white metals and for rose gold you alloy it with copper metals, just as we discussed above, to get the look you want.
-If you want white gold, you also need to plate the finished in a very hard, very brittle substance called rhodium.
-Here’s a photo of a platinum ring next to an unplated white gold ring.
+Easy – for white gold you alloy pure gold with white metals and for rose gold you alloy it with copper metals.
+The right combination will get the look you want.
+If you want white gold, you also need to plate the finished piece in a very hard, very brittle substance called rhodium.
+Here’s a photo of a rose gold ring, a yellow gold ring, and a white gold ring side by side.

 Rhodium is a brilliant white metal that is used to plate gold jewelry to give it that bright white look.
-Keep in mind that when you plate something in in rhodium, you have to do annual maintenance on the piece by replating it, otherwise the rhodium will wear off and your ring with look like the image on the right.
+Keep in mind that when you plate something in in rhodium, you have to do annual maintenance on the piece by replating it, otherwise the rhodium will wear off and your ring will change color.
 If you want to have a piece of white jewelry but don’t want to deal with rhodium wearing off, you can always make your ring in platinum.
-Platinum is softer than 18K or 14K gold so keep that in mind if you opt for a platinum piece.
+Platinum is softer than 18K or 14K gold, so keep that in mind if you opt for a platinum piece.
 The piece will develop what’s called a “patina” or a series of very small indentations on the ring just generated from being worn daily.
 You can easily polish those out, but some people like them as they feel it give their ring character.
 One other word about making jewelry in platinum – platinum is heavier than gold, so it’s typically not advised to be worn on more sensitive parts of the body, like earlobes.
 The weight of the jewelry could bother some people.
 If you'd like to learn more, contact us here for a free consultation!

 Cart